-FTC Interim Report (2024), § III.B.

-Consumers who purchase both apples and bananas do not necessarily spend more if they shop at Brown's than at Green's.
+177. As an analogy to the FTC staff's study, consider two grocery stores, each of which sells thousands of products.
+The prices of similar (or even identical) products need not be the same at the two stores for them to provide similar value overall to consumers.
+Consumers will generally consider the cost of the total basket of groceries they purchase, not the cost of one item.
+Observing that flour costs \$2 at Brown's Market and \$1 at Green's Market does not establish that shoppers at Brown's are paying twice as much for their groceries than shoppers at Green's.
+Perhaps flour is more expensive at Brown's, for example, but milk is cheaper.
+Consumers who purchase both flour and milk do not necessarily spend more on the basket of groceries if they shop at Brown's than at Green's.
 Because consumers buy a basket of items, one cannot know whether shoppers on average are paying more at Brown's than at Green's unless one analyzes the cost of the basket of goods that shoppers purchase at Brown's and at Green's.
-What the FTC has done is akin to focusing on the cost of apples alone to conclude that Brown's is a more expensive store than Green's.
-It would be similarly inappropriate to focus on the cost of bananas alone and conclude that Brown's is a less expensive store than Green's.
+What the FTC staff has done is akin to focusing on the cost of flour alone to conclude that Brown's has high markups or is a more expensive store than Green's.
+It would be similarly inappropriate to focus on the cost of milk alone and conclude that Brown's has lower markups or is a less expensive store than Green's.